electronstudio/python_book/docs/_sources/chapters/fundamentals.rst.txt

 Functions
 ---------

-You may have seen specially named functions that are called by Pygame:
-``draw()`` and ``update()``.
+You will meet specially named functions that are called by RLZero such as ``draw()`` and ``update()``.
 However, you can define a function named whatever you like and call it yourself.

 Functions are useful for many reasons.
 The simplest is that they make your program look more organized.
-They also enable you re-use code without needing to copy it and risk making mistakes.
+They also enable you to re-use code without needing to copy it and risk making mistakes.
 When your programs get longer they enable you to create *abstractions* so you only have to think about what function you want to call and don’t need to remember